Outdoor Summer Fun in Jacksonville

 Jacksonville Zoo Splash Ground: Keep cool at the zoo while enjoying the animals too!
 Access to the splash pad is included in zoo admission.

-Leonard Abess Park: With the addition of a brand new splash pad, this park also has bathrooms, picnic tables and a playground.
+Leonard Abess Park: This park not only has a great splash pad (that’s typically not crowded), it also has bathrooms, picnic tables and a playground.

 Losco Park: Located in Mandarin, the city upgraded Losco last year to include a splash pad.
 You also might want to bring the bikes, there’s an easy trail that’s perfect for kids.